 And I’m not sure what that cable routing is all about.
 The master bath has the original medicine cabinet and lower cabinets, so that’s a good start.
 The blue and white paint job throws your eye a little, but that’s easily remedied, as is the era-inappropriate chair rail.

-The shower room has some updates, including a new enclosure, but the tile is original (I believe).
-It’s a nice gray color, which I haven’t seen before.
-This tile also remains in the guest bath, along with the original bath tub.
+The shower room has some updates, including a new enclosure, and tile that is pretty faithful to the original.
+It’s a nice gray color, and can also be found in the guest bath, along with the original bath tub.

 Something you don’t see often is this built-in, in the front bedroom.
 We still have this, but it’s one of only two others I’ve seen.
 The closets are original throughout, but the grasscloth has been replaced with beadboard panels.
 This looks a bit odd.
 As do the fussy baseboards.